There are many objects defined throughout the library as structures of

 initialize( s ); /* WRONG */

-an uninitialized pointer.
+}because the variable s is an uninitialized pointer.
 The correct method is to define a structure variable,

 not a pointer to a structure, and pass a pointer to the structure: